atooln/atooln/README.md

 ### I'm Mathematics and Computer Science Graduate from UC San Diego
 Hey there!

-I am Atul Nair, a Mathematics and Computer Science senior at the University of California, San Diego.
+I am Atul Nair, a Mathematics and Computer Science graduate from UC San Diego.
 I am passionate about solving interesting problems with data-driven solutions.

 I recently wrote a paper with some of my colleagues on  Electromyography (EMG) Signal Classification using data science machine learning.
 Check out our paper here (https://arxiv.org/abs/2206.14947)